51Degrees/documentation/src/info/wordpress.md

 1. Visit the new `51Degrees` Settings menu.

 2. To start using this plugin, you will need to create a `resource key`.
 This enables access to the data you need via the 51Degrees cloud service.
 You can create a `resource key` for free, using the configurator to select the properties you want.

 ## Integration with Google Analytics

-1. To integrate with Google Analytics goto `Google Analytics` tab and click `Log in with Google Analytics Account` button, follow the steps and give 51Degrees plugin the required permissions.
+1. To integrate with Google Analytics, go to the `Google Analytics` tab and click `Log in with Google Analytics Account` button, follow the steps and give the 51Degrees plugin the required permissions.
 Copy the provided Google Analytics `Access Code`.

-2. Enter the copied Code in `Access Code` text field and click `Authenticate`.
-This will connect your Google Analytics Account to the 51Degrees Plugin.
+2. Enter the copied Code in the `Access Code` text field and click `Authenticate`.
+This will connect your Google Analytics account to the 51Degrees plugin.

-3. After authentication, select your preferred profiles for which you want to enable Custom Dimensions Tracking via the`Google Analytics Property` dropdown.
+3. After authentication, select your preferred profiles for which you want to enable Custom Dimensions Tracking via the `Google Analytics Property` dropdown.

 4. Check `Send Page View` if you want to send Default Page View hits along with Custom Dimensions.
 It is only recommended if you have not already integrated with any other Google Analytics plugin to avoid data duplication.

 5. Click `Save Changes`.
-This will prompt to new Custom Dimensions screen where you can find all the Custom Dimensions available with resource key.
+This will prompt to new Custom Dimensions screen where you can find all the Custom Dimensions available with the resource key.

 6. Click on `Enable Google Analytics Tracking` to enable tracking of all the Device Data Properties as Custom Dimensions.